-While they're often called Arab dishes, these foods come from places as far-flung as Morocco, Israel, and Lebanon.
+Even though they’re often called Arabic foods, these dishes come from places as far-flung as Turkey, Israel, and Lebanon.
 They bring new and mouthwatering flavors, aromas and ingredients to the dinner table.
-Best of all, foods on a Middle Eastern diet plan are full of healthy fats, lean proteins, veggies, and fruits, just like those on the Mediterranean diet.
+Best of all, they are full of healthy fats, lean proteins, veggies, and fruits, so they make a great addition to a Mediterranean diet.

 Shawarma is one of the best known traditional Middle Eastern foods, and is found in almost all Middle Eastern restaurants.
 The meal makes a ridiculously tasty meal, and once you have the first bite, you’ll be hooked.